bschelst/protondb-decky-extended/README.md

 Translations were changed/added using AI, beause I don't speak all those languages.
 If something is wrong, please let me know.

+## Support

+The plugin was tested on:
+ - SteamOS 3.9 - Decky Loader v.3.2.1 - SteamClient023 - Steam Deck LCD.
+ - Ubuntu 25.10- Decky Loader v.3.2.1 - SteamClient023
+ - Bazitte 43 - Nvidia version - Decky Loader v.3.2.1 - SteamClient023

+As I don't have a Steam Deck OLED, I'm afraid I cannot test it on Steam Deck OLED.
+If that's a must, you can sponsor me ;)

 ## Decky Loader